Things You Should Know

 TAX REIMBURSEMENT PROGRAM

 The Property Tax Reimbursement Program is designed to reimburse senior citizens and disabled persons for property tax increases.
-To qualify for the reimbursement for 2007 you must meet certain criteria.
+To qualify for the reimbursement you must meet certain criteria.
 For more information please call 1-800-323-4400.

 Tents require a permit.
 Please check with the Construction Office at 973-410-5346.